SPANDigital/presidium-core/source/README.md

 Article Directory: `/_updates`

-Each article is a "Update" that describes a new release, patch or other announcements of interest to the user community
+Each article is an "Update" that describes a new release, patch or other announcement of interest to the user community.
+Update file names should be in the form `YYYY-MM-DD-The-Article-Title` This will cause them to be sorted in chronological order not alphabetical order.
+If multiple updates are posted on the same day then the format `YYYY-MM-DD-HH:MM-The-Article-Title` should be used.
+If you want to post multiple updates in the same minute - type slower.

 ### Contribution Section
 File: `/contribution/index.md`